ARTWorks Guidelines & Rules

 RULES OF EXHIBIT

-Submission Deadline: Submission Form and artwork submission deadline is Wednesday, September 30, 2020.
-Submission Forms may be printed from the website and filled out in advance of drop off.
-Hard copy forms may be obtained by contacting, Citiparks, Office of Special Programs at 412-665-3665.
+Submission Deadline: Submission Form and artwork submission deadline is Friday, April 29, 2022.
+Submission Forms may be printed from the citiparks.net website and filled out in advance of drop off.
+Hard copy forms may be obtained by contacting, CITIPARKS, Office of Special Programs at 412-665-3665.

-Delivering Entries: All entries must be delivered to the receiving area of Citiparks, Room 459 (4th floor of the City-County Building) on either September 28, 29 or 30, 2020 between 9:00 AM and 4:00 PM.
-You will need to complete a submission form for your entry (this form is available on line through the following link: SUBMISSION FORM.
-A receipt for Artwork will be assigned at drop-off.
+Delivering Entries: All entries must be delivered on April 25, 26, 27, 28, and 29, 2022 between 8:00 AM to 4 PM to CITIPARKS Community Enrichment Center at the Marshall Mansion, 6300 Fifth Avenue, Pittsburgh, PA 15232.
+You will need to complete a submission form for your entry.
+The form is available on line through the following link: SUBMISSION FORM.
+A receipt for artwork will be assigned at drop-off.

 Ceremony: A reception and presentation of awards will be held at the Marshall Mansion, 6300 Fifth Avenue, Pittsburgh, PA 15232 on Friday, May 6, 2022 from 5:30 PM to 8:30 PM.